rust-lang/rust-by-example/src/error/abort_unwind.md

 The previous section illustrates the error handling mechanism `panic`.
 Different code paths can be conditionally compiled based on the panic setting.
 The current values available are `unwind` and `abort`.

-Building on the prior lemonade example, we explicitly use the panic strategy to execise different lines of code.
+Building on the prior lemonade example, we explicitly use the panic strategy to exercise different lines of code.

 ```rust,editable,mdbook-runnable